 |Etymology||Genus||After Peter Kylling, a 17th century Danish botanist.|

-Upright form of the Greater Kyllinga.
+Form of the White Kyllinga.